tokio-rs/website/content/tokio/tutorial/hello-tokio.md

 Async functions are called like any other Rust function.
 However, calling these functions does not result in the function body executing.
-Instead, calling an `async fn` returns a value representing the operation, similar conceptually to a zero-argument closure.
+Instead, calling an `async fn` returns a value representing the operation.
+This is conceptually analogous to a zero-argument closure.
 To actually run the operation, you should use the `.await` operator on the return value.

 For example, the given program